 In our “24 Hours In” series, we present ideas for how to spend a full day in a featured city.
 The cities we’ll be covering include places often traveled through, but not in.
 These cities often act as international flight hubs, and layovers can extend from hours to a full day at times.
 So if you’re in a city on your way to or from your destination, following are some of our favorite things to do there!

-If you’re traveling to China with Global Basecamps, or really any country in Asia, you’ll likely spend layover time in Hong Kong.
+If you’re planning China tours with Global Basecamps, or really any country in Asia, you’ll likely spend layover time in Hong Kong.
 Hong Kong is famous for its multiple personalities.
 A British colony for nearly 150 years, Hong Kong still retains a western atmosphere in an otherwise eastern part of the world.
 In fact, mainland Chinese still struggle to fully relate to and integrate with Hong Kong culture.
 In many ways, it is seen by mainland Chinese as a different place entirely.

 Its multiple personalities can be seen in its districts, which are as diverse as its people.
 Even its landscapes are not limited to steel city; green mountains and rocky islands surround the urban center, making for a number of exceptional hiking routes.
 Its food does not disappoint in the diversity department either.
 Hong Kong sees itself as a global culinary leader, and boy does it live up to the title with both its Chinese, Asian, Western and otherwise international restaurants.
 Additionally, Hong Kong acts as a global culture center with its art, music and architecture borrowing from all to create something uniquely Hong Kong.